JospenWolongwo/event-planning-portal/README.md

 **Important**: For ease of testing, **all authenticated users** can access admin features!

-The app provides two simple options for authentication:
+The app uses Phone OTP (One-Time Password) based authentication:

-1. **Test Mode**: Click the 'Test Application' button on the login page to instantly access the app without email verification.

-2. **Email Authentication**: Enter your email to receive a magic link (for standard authentication flow testing).
+1. **Test Credentials**:
+   - Phone Number: 698805890
+   - OTP Code: 110011

+2. **OTP Authentication Flow**:
+   - Enter your phone number on the login page
+   - You'll receive a 6-digit OTP code (use 110011 for testing)
+   - Enter the OTP to authenticate

 Once authenticated, you can access the admin dashboard through the user dropdown menu in the navigation bar or by visiting `/admin`.